Sunday of Week 3 of Advent (Year A)

 Full of joy

-The Opening Prayer asks that we, who look forward to the birthday of Christ, experience the joy of salvation and celebrate that feast with love and thanksgiving.
+…who look forward to the birthday of Christ, experience the joy of salvation and celebrate that feast with love and thanksgiving.

-In the First Reading the prophet goes overboard with excitement and enthusiasm:
+In the First Reading, the prophet goes overboard with excitement and enthusiasm:

-let the wasteland rejoice and bloom…
+the desert shall rejoice and blossom…

 And the reason for all this?

-…they shall see the glory of the Lord, the splendour of our God.
+They shall see the glory of the Lord,

 Salvation means bringing healing, wholeness and holiness as we become closely united to him.
 This healing, wholeness and holiness is depicted graphically:

-The eyes of the blind shall be opened,
+…the eyes of the blind shall be opened,

-the ears of the deaf unsealed,
+and the ears of the deaf shall be opened;

-then the lame shall leap like a deer
+then the lame shall leap like a deer,

-and the tongues of the dumb sing for joy.
+and the tongue of the speechless sing for joy.

-These words, as we will see below, will be applied explicitly to Jesus who brought this healing and wholeness into so many people’s lives.
+These words, as we will see below, will be applied explicitly to Jesus, who brought this healing and wholeness into so many people’s lives.

 However, we should not confine this healing only to the physical.
 It will also include healing on the emotional, social and spiritual levels.
 We are not made whole until harmony and well-being flows through our whole self.